EKGF/movie-demonstrator/overview.md

 ## Notes

-Decided genre is predominant factor in assessing potential revenue
+Decided genre is the predominant factor in assessing potential revenue.

 Query to obtain average and total revenue for last 5 years by genre.